-As counsel to companies ranging from start-ups to public and bleeding edge to well-established, Courtney assists clients with buying and selling businesses, setting up entities and operations in a compliant manner, and providing contracts and policy documentation.
-She focuses on companies in the digital asset, fintech, and payments arenas, but also regularly advises on the regulatory overlay, such as money services business and securities issues.
-Clients rely on her breadth of expertise and keen insight, and Courtney appreciates the opportunity to learn about evolving industries.
+As counsel to both startups and public companies, Courtney assists clients with buying and selling businesses, setting up entities and operations in a compliant manner, and providing contracts and policy documentation.
+She focuses on companies in the digital asset, fintech, and payments arenas, but also regularly advises companies on the financial regulations, such as money services business and anti-money laundering considerations.
+Clients rely on her breadth of expertise and practical solutions, and Courtney appreciates the opportunity to learn about evolving industries.

-Courtney also has nearly a decade of experience in corporate restructuring and municipal bankruptcy, representing clients in large transactional and litigation matters, and has served as finance counsel to healthcare companies.
-She has previously served as a distressed debt and special situations analyst at a large international bank.
+Courtney has nearly a decade of experience in corporate restructuring and municipal bankruptcy, representing clients in large transactional and litigation matters, and has served as finance counsel to healthcare companies.
+She previously served as a distressed debt and special situations analyst at a large international bank.

 Mergers and Acquisitions counsel in scores of acquisitions, aggregating to over $1 billion worth of asset and stock acquisitions spanning the payments and technology ecosystems.

-Assist multiple clients with setting up payment platforms, for industries ranging from corporate expenses to school expenses to rental payments.
+Assist multiple clients with setting up payment platforms, for companies providing solutions in corporate expenses, school expenses, government fees and rental payments.

-Assist a payment platform with revenue share agreements and setting up a payment facilitator program with a payment processor and a bank.
+Assist payment companies with revenue share agreements and setting up payment facilitator programs.

 Assist a healthcare platform in negotiating a receivables purchase agreement with medical providers and a registered money services business.

 Assist payment platforms with sponsorship agreement negotiations.

-Bank Secrecy Act, anti-money laundering, and money services business regulatory compliance counsel for numerous cryptocurrency and blockchain clients, including Bitcoin ATM providers, utility-token-based platforms, NFT minters, and trading platforms.
+Bank Secrecy Act, anti-money laundering, and money services business regulatory compliance counsel for numerous digital asset clients, including Bitcoin ATM providers, utility-token-based platforms, NFT minters, development studios, and trading platforms.

-General counsel assistance with non-compete agreements, vendor agreements, and fundraising documentation.
+Assistance with employee agreements, intellectual property assignment agreements, vendor agreements, and fundraising documentation.